Inkle (company): Authoring tools

 In 2012, Inkle created inklewriter, an online tool for creating interactive fiction.
-It was used in schools and was awarded a “Best Website for Teaching and Learning” award by American Association of School Librarians in 2013.
-It was also used by some game developers, such as Stoic Studios to aid in development of their game The Banner Saga.
+It was used in schools and was awarded a “Best Website for Teaching and Learning” award by the American Association of School Librarians in 2013.
+It was also used by some game developers, such as Stoic Studios, to aid in development of their game The Banner Saga.

-In August 2018, Inkle closed inklewriter citing lack of time to solve its issues, but was later as free-to-use open-source software.
+In August 2018, Inkle closed inklewriter, citing lack of time to resolve its issues, but it was later released as free-to-use open-source software.

-Instead, Inkle promotes ink, a scripting language for interactive fiction, and a specialised editor inky.
+Instead, Inkle promotes ink, a scripting language for interactive fiction, and a specialised editor, inky.

 The language is available under the open-source MIT license and can be integrated in game engines such as Unity using open-source plugins.
 Inky is a freely available, open-source editing software for use with Ink.
 Ink is suited for crafting dialogue trees and branching narratives.